-I've attached a long form that proposes changes in the Masters in Social Work (MSW) Program.
-Our proposed curriculum changes are intended to bring the program into compliance with new accreditation standards.
+We are now submitting a change request for the one year Advanced Standing Program.
+The proposed curriculum changes are intended to bring the program into compliance with new Educational Policy and Accreditation Standards of the Council on Social Work Education.
 Do not hesitate to contact me if you have any questions or concerns.